th3w0lf-1337/Vulnerabilities/SMS-PHP/CSRF/info.md

 ### 1. **Summary**

-A Cross-Site Request Forgery (CSRF) vulnerability has been identified in the admin panel of the application, specifically on the user's creation page.
+A Cross-Site Request Forgery (CSRF) vulnerability has been identified in the admin panel of Stock Management System (SMS-PHP by oretnom23), specifically on the user's creation page.
 An attacker can exploit this vulnerability to create a new administrator account with full privileges by submitting a specially crafted request to the vulnerable endpoint.

 ---